bytechefhq/bytechef/README.md

 Execute your workflow

 ```
-curl -s -X POST -H Content-Type:application/json -d '{"pipelineId":"mypipeline","inputs":{"name":"Arik"}}' http://localhost:8080/jobs
+curl -s -X POST -H Content-Type:application/json -d '{"workflowId":"myworkflow","inputs":{"name":"Arik"}}' http://localhost:8080/jobs
 ```

-You can make changes to your pipeline and execute the `./scripts/clear.sh` to clear the cache to reload the pipeline.
+You can make changes to your workflow and execute the `./scripts/clear.sh` to clear the cache to reload the workflow.

 ## Scaling Piper